 We have all heard about different kinds of rituals that happen in matrimony all over the world.

-In order to marry a dead person you need to seek the permission from the lawful authorities.
-Once you get a special permission to marry the dead person from the authorities, you can go ahead and recite your part of the vows!
-And let me tell you this that, this country is currently the world’s capital for posthumous matrimony.
+In order to marry a dead person you need to seek permission from the lawful authorities.
+Once you get special permission to marry the dead person from the authorities, you can go ahead and recite your part of the vows!
+And let me tell you this, this country is currently the world’s capital for posthumous matrimony.
 This is amusingly bizarre France we are talking about.